If you’re looking to set up a website in Kenya, this guide is for you.

 3. Peak and Dale

-This is one of the top web design companies in Kenya and serves a vast number of clients.
-Peak and Dale also offer domain name registration services, web design as well as web hosting.
+This is one of the top web design companies in Kenya and serves many clients.
+Peak and Dale also offer domain name registration services, web design, and web hosting.

 4. Kenya Web Experts